electron-userland/electron-installer-debian/README.md

 > Package names [...] must consist only of lower case letters (a-z), digits (0-9), plus (+) and minus (-) signs, and periods (.).
 They must be at least two characters long and must start with an alphanumeric character.

+`electron-installer-debian` will try to help conform to these requirements by lowercasing the name provided and replacing any invalid characters with `-`s.

 #### options.productName
 Type: `String`
 Default: `package.productName || package.name`